blessingkoketso/Blog/README.md

 - score = accuracy_score(y_test,y_pred)

+If you run the code snippet above you will get an accuracy of

 ### Random Forest :
 We predict whether an applicant will be granted a loan but now we are using random forests,